A cream of corn soup that’s sweet, creamy and full of flavor.

 - Heat oil in a large Dutch oven or pot over medium until simmering.
-Add sliced shallot and garlic; sauté until starting to toast and become golden brown, 2–5 minutes (the shallots will naturally separate in the oil).
+Add sliced shallot and garlic; sauté until starting to toast and become golden brown, 2–5 minutes (shallots will naturally separate in oil).
 Add red-pepper flakes and sauté to toast, about 10 seconds.
 Transfer shallots, garlic, and oil to a small bowl.*

 - Measure out 1 tablespoon shallot-garlic oil and add back to pot over medium heat.
 Add chopped shallot, ginger and turmeric and cook, stirring occasionally, until fragrant, 2 minutes; season with salt.

 - Add reserved corn cobs and broth; bring soup to a boil then reduce to a simmer.
 Add corn kernels and coconut milk; bring back to a simmer and cook until potatoes are just tender, 8–10 minutes.